-You listen to your HVAC system turn on and you’re expecting a cozy blast of warm air, but instead all you have is cool air blowing.
+You hear your HVAC system turn on and you’re ready for a comfy blast of warm air, but instead all you have is cool air blowing.
 That’s no good in the freezing weather!

 There are a few reasons why your heating equipment could be giving off cold air.
-Gordon's Service Experts is here with some of them to help you find the problem.
+Gordon's Service Experts is here with a few of them to help you find the problem.

 It may sound silly, but the thermostat is where you should start.
 It’s the starting place for any furnace technician, too.
-Verify the system is set to “auto and not “on.”
-If the thermostat is set to “on” then your heating system will blow continuously, even when it is not actually heating the air being produced, thus blowing cold air.
-Flipping it to “auto” will make sure the heating system only blows when it’s really heating the air to keep your home warm and cozy.
+Verify the system is set to “auto instead of “on.”
+If the thermostat is set to “on” then your furnace will blow continuously, even when it isn’t heating the air coming out, thus blowing cold air.
+Flipping it to “auto” will make sure the heating system only blows when it’s really heating the air to keep your home warm and comfy.

-The majority of air filters need to be changed once a month to avoid them from getting dirty and clogged.
-If they aren’t replaced often enough, the dirty air filter may impede airflow into your furnace.
-If this happens, it can overheat your furnace, causing the furnace to stop heating as a safeguard.
+The majority of air filters need to be changed once a month to keep them from getting dirty and clogged.
+If air filters aren’t replaced often enough, the dirty air filter may impede airflow into your furnace.
+If this occurs, it can overheat your furnace, causing the furnace to stop heating as a safety precaution.

-If your duct work includes leaks, connection troubles, or was designed incorrectly, it could let warm air from the heating system to escape out.
-This would not only cause your heating equipment to give off cold air, it could seriously run up your utility bills since your heating system is heating non-living space, and will have to work harder to keep your home warm.
+If your duct work includes leaks, connection troubles, or was designed incorrectly, it could let warm air from the furnace to escape out.
+This would not only cause your heating equipment to give off cold air, it could seriously run up your utility bills since your furnace is heating non-living space, and will have to work overtime to keep your home warm.

-There are multiple other reasons that your furnace could give off cold air.
+There are multiple other reasons that your heating system could give off cold air.
 Call Gordon's Service Experts today and we’ll send a technician to diagnose your malfunction and get your home warm and cozy again in no time.
-If you have not turned on your heating system yet but don’t want to get left in the cold, give us a call about our fall promotion and find out how you can save money on a heating tune-up.
+If you have not turned on your heating system yet but don’t want to get left in the cold, call about our fall promotion and find out how you can save money on a heating tune-up.